How the differing needs of Higher Education and Further Education providers impact apprenticeship success.

 I’ll define the differences between HE and FE (Higher Education and Further Education) in more detail next.
 Then I’ll explore how Further Education requirements have dominated the development of the regulatory framework to the detriment of Higher Education.

 ACE360 is committed to supporting Higher Education Institutions (HEIs) and helping support the unique role that they play within the sector.
 We enjoyed discussing their issues at the Westminster Employment Forum in September 2022 and look forward to talking to more HEIs at the next UVAC conference.

 What’s the difference between Higher and Further Education?

 Before we get into the issues facing HEIs, let’s define what Higher Education is, what Further Education is, and how their apprenticeship training offering differs.

-What is FE (Further Education)?
+What Is FE (Further Education)?

-According to source, ‘the FE sector is a large, wide-ranging and significant pillar of the education sector offering a range of education and training opportunities, including technical, academic and recreational courses.’
+‘The FE sector is a large, wide-ranging and significant pillar of the education sector offering a range of education and training opportunities, including technical, academic and recreational courses.’

 What Is HE (Higher Education)?

 ‘Higher education is tertiary education leading to award of an academic degree.
 Higher education, also called post-secondary education, third-level or tertiary education, is an optional final stage of final learning that occurs after completion of secondary education.’